camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 ---
 id: reference-architecture
-title: "Reference Architecture Overview"
+title: "Reference architecture overview"
 sidebar_label: "Overview"
-description: "Learn about the self-managed reference architectures and how they can help you get started."
+description: "Learn about the Self-Managed reference architectures and how they can help you get started."
 ---

 Reference architectures provide a comprehensive blueprint for designing and implementing scalable, robust, and adaptable systems.
-Our reference architectures are published here, and they offer guidance to help enterprise architects, developers, and IT managers streamline deployments and improve system reliability.
+The reference architectures published here offer guidance to help enterprise architects, developers, and IT managers streamline deployments and improve system reliability.

+## Overview

+Reference architectures are not a one-size-fits-all solution, and each organization has unique requirements and constraints that may necessitate modifications to the provided blueprints.

+While these reference architectures offer a solid foundation and best practices, they should be adapted to fit the specific needs of your project.
+Use them as a starting point to start your Camunda 8 implementation process, but be prepared to make adjustments to ensure they align with your goals and infrastructure.

-## Target User
+### Target users

-- **Enterprise Architects**: To design and plan the overall system structure.
+- **Enterprise architects**: To design and plan the overall system structure.
 - **Developers**: To understand the components and their interactions.
-- **IT Managers**: To ensure the system meets business requirements and is maintainable.
+- **IT managers**: To ensure the system meets business requirements and is maintainable.

-Key Benefits:
+### Key benefits

-- **Accelerated Deployment**: Predefined best practices and guidelines simplify the deployment process, reducing the time and effort required to set up a reliable workflow automation solution.
+- **Accelerated deployment**: Predefined best practices and guidelines simplify the deployment process, reducing the time and effort required to set up a reliable workflow automation solution.
 - **Consistency**: Ensures consistency across deployments by standardizing system components and their configurations, which helps reduce the risk of errors and simplifies maintenance.
-- **Enhanced Security**: Reference architectures incorporate best practices for securing Camunda 8 deployments, ensuring that sensitive data and processes are protected through standard security measures like encryption, authentication, and access controls.
+- **Enhanced security**: Reference architectures incorporate best practices for securing Camunda 8 deployments, ensuring that sensitive data and processes are protected through standard security measures like encryption, authentication, and access controls.

-## Customization and Flexibility

-It's important to note that reference architectures are not a one-size-fits-all solution.
-Each organization has unique requirements and constraints that may necessitate modifications to the provided blueprints.
-While these reference architectures offer a solid foundation and best practices, they should be adapted to fit the specific needs of your project.
-Use them as a starting point to start your Camunda 8 implementation process, but be prepared to make adjustments to ensure they align with your goals and infrastructure.

-## Support Considerations
+### Support considerations

-We recognize that deviations from the reference architecture are unavoidable.
+Deviations from the reference architecture are unavoidable.
 However, such changes will introduce additional complexity, making troubleshooting more difficult.
 When modifications are required, ensure they are well-documented to facilitate future maintenance and troubleshooting more quickly.
-Camunda publishes [supported environments](/reference/supported-environments.md) information to help you navigate supported configurations.
+Camunda publishes [supported environment](/reference/supported-environments.md) information to help you navigate supported configurations.

 ## Architecture

-### Orchestration Cluster
+### Orchestration cluster

 ![Orchestration Cluster](./img/orchestration-cluster.jpg)